Stratigraphy

 sheets.
 If these layers are not horizontal, subsequent

 movements have occurred.
-The law of lateral

-continuity states that

-or fossils contained in another rock type.
 The

+law of lateral continuity states

+fragments or fossils contained in another rock

-principle of inclusions states that any inclusion is older than the rock that contains it.
+that any inclusion is older than the rock that contains it.

 The principle of faunal succession states